deflect-ca/deflect-api/README.md

 # Deflect API

 This project serves as the API interface to Deflect.
-Several componenets are integrated within this project including edgemanage, a database for storing DNS and website records, as well as the API and gen_site_config module.
+Several components are integrated within this project including edgemanage, a database for storing DNS and website records, as well as the API and gen_site_config module.

 ## System diagram